skylark-platform/reference-apps/README.md

 ### Packages (`packages/`)

 - `@skylark-reference-apps/ingestor` - A content ingestor that helps you load large amounts of content into Skylark
-- `@skylark-reference-apps/lib` - Helper functions to communicate with the Skylark API, Cognito etc

 ### Running tests